soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 **Remember**: This is just one person's take.
 This doesn't represent my employer's views nor anyone else's views at the company.

-## Here's what I love best about working in games
+## First, here's what I love best about working in games

 * **The opportunity to use the extent of our unique talents to work on something worthwhile**.
 Isn't this what we all want?
 Well, in games, you can have this!
 * A general "you can be yourself" culture.